ParthJinturkar/TeachersPetBot/README.md

 <h2 align="center"> What’s new in V3 </h2>

 **Event creation improvements**

-In the previous version, the calendar was not getting updated upon event creation.
+In V2, the calendar was not getting updated upon event creation.
 This has been fixed in the new version.
 Furthermore, the event creation subroutine is updated with looping and error checking.
 Now the user will not have to start over if they enter an invaid input.
 Also, users can now exit the process properly at any point by simply typing ‘quit’.

 **Custom events**

 Instructors of the course can now add custom events to the calendar.
 The database is updated to cater to this and the calendar is improved to have a new section called ‘special events’ to showcase custom events.

 **Documentation improvements**

 To better help the developers.
 The entire code base is updated to have docstrings of pdoc3 format and subsequently a new API documentation was generated.

 **Command specific voice channel creation**

 Now teachers' pet bot supports command specific voice channel creation.
 Users can input the number of voice channels, the category name, the channel name, and max limit to create channels.

 **Voice channel fix**

 In V2, the teachers’ pet will report an error when generating the voice channels if there is a channel not in a category.
 We fix the auto voice channel creation bug in V3.

-**Get the channel Id when sending the notification** In V2, the Teachers’ pet remainder is only functional in one specific channel from the original discord server(The server from the V2 team).
+**Get the channel Id when sending the notification**

+In V2, the Teachers’ pet remainder is only functional in one specific channel from the original discord server(The server from the V2 team).
 In V3, we modified the method, so it can get the current channel ID and the remainder is working in a new channel.

-**Parse an uploaded csv to check for reminders and events** The previous group had started on this but it was, however we wound up essentially completely recreating the flow for how this feature should operate.
+**Parse an uploaded csv to check for reminders and events**

+The previous group had started on this but it was, however we wound up essentially completely recreating the flow for how this feature should operate.

 **Fix old unit tests**

 The previous group was starting to transition their unit tests into another system.
 Their old system, where they used a separate bot to run tests, had a large number of issues such as not being able to see which specific tests failed when something was not working.
 We transitioned the old unit tests into using the Dpytest library, which required rewriting almost all of them since the previous group had only converted 4 tests.